nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 Why the focus on embedded, hard real-time systems?
 Because when you do these well you can also do everything else well!
-The algorithms used are oblivious of the heap size, Nim's memory management works well with a 64 kB sized heap but also scales to a 16 gigabyte heap, for example.
+The algorithms used are oblivious to the heap size: Nim's memory management works well with a 64 kB sized heap but also scales to a 16 gigabyte heap, for example.

 Memory can be shared effectively between threads without copying in Nim